Cheryl – My wife, immediate supervisor, & family stuff!

 Above: Preston as a University of Villanova linebacker and linebacker coach with Glendale Community College.

 Both Cheryl and Preston were successful in their academic endeavors and it didn’t cost me a dime!
-It was like the Johnny Cash song One Piece at a Time that my buddy, Ed Newberg, signs so well.
+It was like the Johnny Cash song One Piece at a Time that my buddy, Ed Newberg, sings so well.

 Cheryl went on to Towne Meadows Elementary as the school counselor.
 Soon, she became hugely popular with both the students and faculty.
 Her principal asked her during the interview if they could count on her staying a long time.
 Cheryl assured her that she would.